Game-based learning: strategies and advantages in training

 Promotes critical thinking

-One of the most important benefits of this methodology is that it sets clear and specific formative goals, which help learners understand what is expected from them and focus their efforts on achieving those goals.
+Educational games are designed around specific learning objectives that guide students through the learning content in a structured way.
+In fact, one of the greatest benefits of this methodology is that it establishes clear and specific training goals.
+These help students understand what is expected of them and focus their efforts on achieving these goals.

-#3 Examples of game-based learning that you can use in your training
+Examples of game-based learning to apply to your training

-Words, our educational version of Wordle!
-This game allows professionals to learn new concepts and refresh those discovered in other modules or courses.
-It’s perfect for soft skills development or concept learning.
-It can be used in almost any type of training, as the objectives depend on its configuration and design.
+Words is our educational answer to Wordle, a fun game that allows students to learn new concepts and review those they’ve picked up in other modules or courses.
+It’s the perfect game for developing skills and learning concepts, but can also be used in almost any type of training, since its configuration and design can be modified to accommodate many different objectives.

 The dynamic is simple: finding a hidden word, for which the learners will have 6 attempts.
 They can visualize an image accompanied by a text with clues, which will help them discover a concept learned during the training.